 Transfer to the Airport

-Casablanca - Transfer to Casablanca airport.
+Casablanca - Transfer to the Casablanca airport.

 - Camel Ride